 - And, of course, don’t forget about health.
 This is one of the most desired benefits, and considering the current pandemic context, health related benefits appear to be imperative.

-- This blog has previously created an article with some inspiration on the employee benefit subject
+- This blog has previously created an article with some inspiration on the employee benefit subject for small organisations.
+Have a look to it.

 Bonuses and variable pay